 John & Mickey Chohany

 John and Mickey Chohany, are founding partners whose Hungarian heritage gave name sake to Aratas.
 Like Petite Sirah, these brothers are ardent, bold, multifarious and extremely entertaining.
 Their first of four restaurants, the flagship Second Street American Bistro in Williamsburg, Virginia has been an award winning establishment for three decades and a Wine Spectator Award of Excellence destination.
-Their commitment to artisan cuisine is appreciated more by the accompaniment of fine wine.
+Their commitment to artisan cuisine is appreciated all the more with the accompaniment of fine wine.
+In 2005 they received a Commendation from the Senate of the Commonwealth of Virginia for their achievement and leadership in the food and wine industry.
 It is only natural the Chohany brothers have taken to producing a wine they are as proud of as the restaurant brand they have spent decades in the making.

 Matt Sunseri, Winemaker